Questions from Grant-Seekers

 - Complete the funding application process to the best of their ability.

-- Devote the necessary staff resources to the application process.
+- Devote the necessary staff resources to the application and drive the process.

 - Inform MoCAP whether or not their proposal is funded and share reviewer comments.